manucanadas/walk-me/README.md

 ```
 ## 9. Github - create pull request

-* Create pull request from mybranch to master (on github)
+* Create pull request from mybranch to Development (on github)
 * Tell the git keeper, they will merge the pull request and there should be 0 conflicts as you have already resolved these in your branch.

-Create a new branch with a new name
+# Create a new branch with a new name
 ```
-git checkout -b myFeature
+git checkout -b myNextFeature
 code .
 ```
 ## 10. GitKeeper - merge the request

 * Merge the pull request on Github only if there are 0 conflicts, then delete the branch.

-## 11. Everyone else now needs to pull from master & update their modules
+## 11. Everyone else now needs to pull from Development & update their modules
 ```
+git pull origin Development
 npm i
 ```
 * Reset database